Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: Experiments

 \subsection{Real test}

-We evaluated the proposed alignment method on the smartLoc dataset \cite{reisdorf_problem_2016}, which provides NovAtel SPAN ground truth and vehicle ego-motion (velocity and yaw rate) from the CAN bus.
+As shown in TABLE \ref{tab:real_dataset}, we evaluated the proposed alignment method on the smartLoc dataset\cite{reisdorf_problem_2016}, which provides NovAtel SPAN ground truth and vehicle ego-motion (velocity and yaw rate) from the CAN bus.
 Low-cost GNSS receivers supply GPS/GLONASS pseudorange and Doppler at L1.
+As shown in Fig. \ref{fig:real_scene}, two trajectories including Berlin 1 (with average velocity magnitude of 5.84 $m/s$) and Berlin 2 (with average velocity magnitude of 7.08 $m/s$).
 Since ground truth only includes heading, we focus on alignment error in this dimension, using a 120-second sliding window for statistics.
 GVINS is initialized with the identity matrix, and mean processing times per epoch are 0.02 s, 0.02 s, and 0.25 s for VOBA, GVINS, and SDP, respectively.
+Since the proposed methods is primarily designed for one-time system initialization or re-localization rather than continuous tracking, its processing latency of 0.25 s is well within the acceptable range for practical robotics pipelines.